sdavisde/worklog/README.md

 ## 🗂 Data Location

-All your data is stored locally in `~/.worklog/` and is preserved between updates.
+All your data is stored locally in `~/.worklog/` and is preserved between updates:
+- `tasks.csv` - Task entries with ID, timestamp, and status
+- `config.json` - User configuration settings
+- Future: Additional CSV files for notes, daily entries, etc.

 ---